epicweb-dev/epicshop/docs/other.md

 When the workshop app is started, it checks to see whether there are any updates to the repository.
-If there are, it will show a message to the user that there is an update available and will tell them to run `npx kcdshop update` to update the workshop.
+If there are, it will show a message to the user that there is an update available and will tell them to run `npx update-epic-workshop` to update the workshop.
 If you want to run anything after the update, add a `postupdate` script to `kcd-workshop.scripts` in the root `package.json`:

 ```json
 {